GH-ESD: Grounded Hypothesis-Driven Error Slice Discovery for Instance-Level Vision Tasks: Experiments

+\textbf{Repair on Object Detection Benchmarks.} We evaluate whether GH-ESD can facilitate targeted model repair for object detection (e.g., bicycles).
+After verifying the error slice \emph{``bicycle partially occluded by a person''} on GESD, we transfer the discovered hypothesis to the COCO training set and compute instance-level slice matching scores using GH-ESD.
+As a baseline, we fine-tune a pre-trained Faster R-CNN on all COCO training images containing bicycle instances.
+For slice-aware repair, we adapt GroupDRO~\cite{sagawa2020distributionally} to emphasize failure-prone samples identified by GH-ESD.
+Specifically, images with high slice confidence are upweighted during fine-tuning, and reweighting is applied to the detection head losses.
+Details are in supplementary Sec.~S3.5.

+As shown in \cref{tab:fg_repair}, slice-aware repair significantly improves bicycle-class mAP and mAR over the baseline.
+These results demonstrate that grounded, instance-level slice discovery enables more effective model adaptation.

-We evaluate the actionability of discovered slices via a model repair experiment on the CelebA and Waterbirds datasets, following the setup from \cite{ghosh2025ladder}.
-To ensure a fair comparison across methods with fundamentally different slice definition strategies, we employ two distinct repair protocols.
-For Ladder, which generates global slice definitions, we use its native procedure of fine-tuning a separate classifier per slice and ensembling their predictions.
-However, this approach is not applicable to Facts, Domino, and SliceLens, as they identify slices only within data subsets, making their outputs incompatible with Ladder's ensembling logic.
-Therefore, for these methods, we adopt the unified Discriminative Fine-tuning for Repair (DFR) framework~\cite{polinadfr}.
-We compute a single failure score for each sample by taking the maximum similarity across all discovered slices and then fine-tune the classifier head on the subsets with the highest and lowest scores.
-Details can be found in Appendix~\ref{subsec:model_details_classification}.
+\textbf{Repair on Classification Benchmarks.} We evaluate slice actionability on CelebA and Waterbirds following~\cite{ghosh2025ladder}.
+Due to fundamental differences in slice definition strategies, we employ two repair protocols.
+For LADDER, which produces global slice definitions, we adopt its native strategy of training a classifier per slice and ensembling their predictions.
+For FACTS, Domino, and GH-ESD, whose slices are defined over data subsets, we instead apply a unified DFR-based repair framework~\cite{polinadfr}.
+Specifically, we compute a per-sample failure score as the maximum similarity over discovered slices, and fine-tune the classifier head on high- and low-scoring subsets.
+Details are in supplementary Sec.~S3.5.

-Table~\ref{tab:wga_results} shows that our method achieves comparable or slightly better results than all other slice discovery baselines, demonstrating the effectiveness of the discovered error slices in mitigating errors caused by spurious correlations in image classification.
+As shown in \cref{tab:wga_results}, GH-ESD achieves comparable or better performance than existing slice discovery baselines, indicating that the discovered slices effectively mitigate errors induced by spurious correlations in image classification.